 Book a cocktail-making class for your team.
 Learn to make your favourite drink and enjoy the result.

-Depending on where you live, you should be able to find multiple bars in the area who offer these classes (a quick google search will tell you which ones).
+Depending on where you live, you should be able to find multiple bars in the area that offer these classes (a quick Google search will tell you which ones).

 You will likely need to book these in advance.